Can Real Estate Survive in the

-Following Hurricane Maria in 2017, the islands of Puerto Rico, Barbuda, and St. Maartan became targets for investors.
-According to the Wall Street Journal, a five-bedroom home with an ocean view was on the market for $3.5 million before the storm, but was reduced to about $1.9 million in damaged condition after the storm passed through.
+Following Hurricane Maria in 2017, the islands of Puerto Rico, Barbuda, and St. Maarten became targets for investors.
+According to the Wall Street Journal, a five-bedroom home with an ocean view was on the market for $3.5 million before the storm but was reduced to about $1.9 million in damaged condition after the storm passed through.

 I am a journalist, not a real estate expert, but even my own sketchy math can configure the aforementioned to equate to “depreciation.”
-There is clearly a wealth disparity in the Caribbean islands that invites investors who blink millions in their sleep and eat caviar for breakfast, but a polarity also exists: the middle class and impoverished.
+There is clearly a wealth disparity in the Caribbean islands that invite investors who blink millions in their sleep and eat caviar for breakfast, but a polarity also exists between the middle class and the impoverished.